The 4 Best Roto Tom Sets (2023) (What They Sound Like, How They Work)

 Some Famous Drummers Who Use Roto Toms

-There are many prolific drummers who have used roto toms to up their musical game.
-Some of these notable stars were Phil Collins, Taylor Hawkins, and Nick Mason of Pink Floyd to name a few.
+Many prolific drummers have used roto toms to up their musical game.
+Some of these notable stars were Phil Collins, Taylor Hawkins, and Nick Mason of Pink Floyd.

-There are many such names that have utilized roto toms, that too, in a great number.
+Many such names have utilized roto toms, that too, in a great number.
 Composer Sir Michael Tippett had a whopping total of 38 roto toms, tuned chromatically and spanning across 3 octaves.

 Benefits and Drawbacks of Roto toms